Muscles in the Back and Core Strengthening

-The multifidus lays deep in the muscles of the back, starting at the sacral bone, working its way up both sides of the spine, attaching to the spinous process of each vertebra.
-You can feel your spinous process if you run your hand along your spine as it is the bony projection of the back of each vertebra.
-The multifidus inserts into the spinous process of C2 (your second vertebra in the cervical spine).
+The multifidus lays deep in the back’s muscles, starting at the sacral bone, working its way up both sides of the spine, attaching to the spinous process of each vertebra.
+You can feel your spinous process if you run your hand along your spine as it is the bony projection of each vertebra’s back—the multifidus inserts into the spinous process of C2 (your second vertebra in the cervical spine).

 Strengthening Muscles in the Back

-For strengthening muscle stabilizers in the back it is best to learn how to properly engage your transverse abdominis and multifidus.
+To strengthen muscle stabilizers in the back, it is best to learn how to engage your transverse abdominis and multifidus properly.
 The transverse abdominis muscle is a deep abdominal muscle and is one of four muscles that make up your inner core (the multifidus is another).
 Both the multifidus and transverse abdominis provide stability to the core and spine, allowing for upright posture in standing and walking.

-This activation requires drawing the belly button toward your spine when laying on you back.
-To palpate for proper activation of the transverse abdominis, place two fingers on the front of your hip bone and then move two fingers length toward the belly button and push deep while gently drawing in your belly button.
+This activation requires drawing the belly button toward your spine when lying on you back.
+To palpate for proper activation of the transverse abdominis, place two fingers on the front of your hip bone and then move two fingers’ length toward the belly button and push deep while gently drawing in your belly button.

-To palpate for the multifidus muscle, lay on your stomach or on your side and place two fingers to the side of the spinous process which is the boney projection you feel if you run your hand down your spine.
-Lift the opposite leg from the side, you are palpating to feel the multifidus “pop” up.
+To palpate for the multifidus muscle, lay on your stomach or your side and place two fingers to the side of the spinous process, which is the boney projection you feel if you run your hand down your spine.
+Lift the opposite leg from the side you are palpating to feel the multifidus “pop” up.

-Once you are able to properly engage these muscles, there are several exercises you can to strengthen the multifidus and transverse abdominis to increase core and trunk stability and decrease pain in the back.
+Once you can properly engage these muscles, there are several exercises you can to strengthen the multifidus and transverse abdominis to increase core and trunk stability and decrease pain in the back.
 The following are just a few exercises that can be prescribed during your PT session:

 - Supine Transverse Abdominis Contraction (this exercise can be progressed with dynamic movement, making this more challenging for engaging the TrA.